-2. The model system must be scrutinized for security and access by the Security Team.
+The model system must be scrutinized for security and access by the Security Team.
 Records that are delivered with the foundation system, or model system, grant more access than required by most organizations.
-The reason why most model records can be used without modification is due to the fact they usually “give away the store.”
+The reason why most model records can be used without modification is due to their “giving away the store.”
 The security classes, roles, menus, activities, profiles, and other security-related records are developed by Epic as a “one-size fits most.”
-Depending on the policies and procedures of the organization, what is granted in model records may not be permitted or desired for your organization.
+Depending on the policies and procedures of the organization, what is granted in model records may not be permitted or desired.

-3. The policies and procedures of the organization–along with HIPAA, HITECH, and other regulatory mandates involving security and privacy–must be considered by the Security Team.
+The policies and procedures of the organization–along with HIPAA, HITECH and other regulatory mandates involving security and privacy–must be considered by the Security Team.
 Outside of being intimately familiar with HIPAA, HITECH and other regulatory mandates, the first thing the Security Team should concentrate on is understanding the policies and procedures of the organization.
 Armed with this knowledge, the Security Team can then review the validated workflows with a keen awareness of what the organization allows and what they do not.
 The Security Team can then address any “breaches” of policy or procedure early in the build stage.
 As the build matures and User Templates are being created, a methodology of build and review should be agreed upon by the application and security teams.
 The methodology should center around restricting access, not granting access.

-Whatever methodology is agreed upon, restricting access to activities in Hyperspace should always begin with removing the security point within the relevant security class.
+Whatever methodology is chosen, restricting access to Hyperspace should begin with removing the security point within the relevant security class.
 The methodology should be geared towards audit and reporting and not just restricting access.
 The Security Team should develop an “Audit Toolbox” full of reports, utilities and defined processes that address specific audit controls.
 Stay tuned for more access restriction and audit reporting best practices.

-5. The Security Team must then determine a methodology to employ in order to grant access appropriately.
+The Security Team must then determine a methodology to employ in order to grant access appropriately.
 There are certain security points that grant access to “sensitive” activities.
-I define sensitive activities as those that are regularly audited by external auditors and/or should only be granted to those that absolutely must have them to perform their job.
-Having view only access to billing information may not be a sensitive activity but being able to modify Professional or Hospital Billing information is.
-It is beneficial for the Security Team to use the Epic Security Point Dictionary on the UserWeb to identify all sensitive security points that grant access to sensitive activities in all applications.
+Sensitive activities are those that are regularly audited by external auditors and/or should only be granted to those that absolutely must have them to perform their job.
+Having view-only access to billing information may not be a sensitive activity.
+However, being able to modify Professional or Hospital Billing information is.
+It’s beneficial for the Security Team to use the Epic Security Point Dictionary on the UserWeb to identify all sensitive security points that grant access to sensitive activities in all applications.